 - I’m no longer waiting around for Prince Charming.
 Last time I kissed my prince, he turned out to be a right royal toad.

 Coming of age in the 90s, I remember the career choices that almost every girl wrote in our school yearbook; teacher, nurse, housewife.
 I was the first girl to ever do the IT course that had been running for 5 years at our school, and I got paper planes thrown at me, until I pretended not to know what to do and asked the boys for help, and suddenly I was ever-so-datable.
-I like to think that that sort of social conditioning is nowhere near as strong now and that things will be even better for my daughter’s generation, but I certainly grew up feeling like my life’s purpose was to do something-or-other for awhile until my knight in shining armour showed up and I could pop out cute a little mini-me or two.
+I like to think that that sort of social conditioning is nowhere near as strong now and that things will be even better for my daughter’s generation, but I certainly grew up feeling like my life’s purpose was to do something-or-other for awhile until my knight in shining armor showed up and I could pop out a cute little mini-me or two.

 While I am boundlessly grateful for the mini-me in question, this time around, I’m entirely self-rescuing.